jackie-astro/GNN-utils/pyGAT/README.md

 # Sparse version GAT

-We develop a sparse version GAT using pytorch.
+Developed a sparse version GAT using pytorch.
 There are numerically instability because of softmax function.
 Therefore, you need to initialize carefully.
 To use sparse version GAT, add flag `--sparse`.
 The performance of sparse version is similar with tensorflow.
 On a Titan Xp takes 0.08~0.14 sec.

 # Requirements